ryuichiueda/slides_marp/advanced_vision/lesson6e.md

 ## Summary

 - Transformer Encoder
     - Reflecting context in embedding
        - Adding location information ($\rightarrow$) and self-attention
 - Transformer Decoder
-- Encoder functionality plus cross-attention allows for other languages ​​to be reflected in the context.
+    - Encoder functionality plus cross-attention allows for other languages to be reflected in the context.
     - Masking during training
 - Other References: [[Kikuta 2025]](https://gihyo.jp/book/2025/978-4-297-15078-5)